Keys to get low prices in Machu Picchu

 The tour guide service in Machu Picchu

-- If you’re planning to stay in the town of Aguas Calientes before your visit to Machu Picchu, you can find accommodations at all prices and amenities, from camping areas and backpacker hostels for 45 soles a night (US$15) to luxury hotels for US$850 a night.
+- If you’re planning to stay in the town of Aguas Calientes before your visit to Machu Picchu, you can find accommodations of all prices and amenities, from camping areas and backpacker hostels for 45 soles a night (US$15) to luxury hotels for US$850 a night.

 - One of the recommendations we give you to get the best prices on hotels, whether you decide to stay in Cusco or in the town of Aguas Calientes, is that if you are coming during the high season (from May to August) reserve your room months in advance,